TheIoTLearningInitiative/InternetOfThingsSensors/Libraries.md

     Description: upm built using CMake
     Installed-Time: 1445619290

 from there you can see that we need to installed at least version 0.6.2 of mraa.
-In the same fashion you can check the version of the installed libmraa0 library (if you want to upgrade the UPM/mraa libraries take a look to this link<--- should put a link to the Edison 101, OPKG section ? )
+In the same fashion you can check the version of the installed libmraa0 library.

-mraa documentation can be found here: http://iotdk.intel.com/docs/master/mraa/index.html

 simple mraa example, can be used to verify it is correctly installed and found by the compiler